markovmodel/PyEMMA/doc/source/index.rst

 data.
 Currently, PyEMMA has the following main features - please check out the IPython Tutorials for
 examples:

 * Featurization and MD trajectory input.
-Can read all commonly MD formats.
+Can read all commonly used MD formats.
 * Time-lagged independent component analysis (TICA).
 * Clustering / state space discretization.
 * Markov state model (MSM) estimation and validation and Bayesian estimation of MSMs.